jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 etc. pressing tab to advance through the different boxes.
 When ready, press tab until "Done" is highlighted at the bottom, then press return.

+Here you might see an "Upgrade to Ubuntu Pro" configuration page.
+I always continue without upgrading to Ubuntu Pro.

 SSH Configuration: I do not install an openSSH server, tab to highlight Done, and press return to continue.